 It goes without question that journalists should be able to do their work without any hindrance.
 After all, this is essential for the purpose of informing society.
 The problem however in South Africa in South Africa is that the current ‘State Capture’ narrative has allowed certain media organizations and personnel to assume a position of moral authority.
 This moral authority is disingenuous given that some media organizations like Naspers (Media24, Die Burger) were formed with an agenda aimed at capturing the state from the pro-English governments between 1910 and 1948 for the purposes of propagating Afrikaner Nationalism through Apartheid.

-Though we are not beholden to history, current events clearly show the battle for the narrative regarding state capture is not innocent but a power play between the old and the new emerging elite, unfortunately the media is part of this as a large chunk of it emanates from the old white elite.
+Though we are not beholden to history, current events clearly show the battle for the narrative regarding state capture is not innocent but a power play between the old and the new emerging elite, unfortunately, the media is part of this as a large chunk of it emanates from the old boys elite.

 The journalism fraternity should never assume a position of moral authority and an entitlement to impunity.
 Journalists should be held accountable for biased and false reporting, there is a press ombudsman for this.
 Where there is unfair treatment, SANEF should ensure the protection of all journalists and not just some because it raises questions on its intentions and commitment to media freedom for all.

-Sakhikhaya Dlala is an activist participating in the world of journalism.
+Sakhi Dlala is an activist participating in the world of journalism.
 He holds a social sciences degree in Social Anthropology and Environmental Sciences from UCT.
-Politics is his first love.